Home Blog Countertops ▾ Cabinets ▾ Free Consult

 What should be included in a kitchen remodel contract in Florida?

-A proper Florida kitchen remodel contract should include a detailed scope of work, itemized pricing, a payment schedule tied to milestones, start and completion dates, a change order process, warranty terms, and the contractor's license number and insurance information.
+A proper Florida kitchen remodel contract should include a detailed scope of work, itemized pricing, a milestone-based payment schedule, start and completion dates, a written change order process, warranty terms covering both labor and materials, and the contractor's credential number and insurance information.

 Can a contractor change the price after signing in Florida?